AgarwalConsulting/presentation-gcp-cloud-functions/slides.md

 ---

+- `CONNECTOR_NAME`: a name for your connector.
+This must be in accordance with the Compute Engine naming convention.

+- `REGION`: a region for your connector; this must match the region of your serverless service.
+If your service is in the region us-central or europe-west, use us-central1 or europe-west1.

+- `SUBNET`: your own `'/28'` dedicated subnet that is not used by any other resource; the value to be supplied is name of the subnet

+- `HOST_PROJECT_ID`: the ID of the host project; supply this only if you are using Shared VPC

+- `MIN`: the minimum number of instances to use for the connector.
+Use an integer between 2 and 10.
+Default is 2.

+- `MAX`: the maximum number of instances to use for the connector.
+Use an integer between 2 and 10.
+Default is 10.
+If traffic requires it, the connector scales out to `[MAX]` instances, but does not scale back in.

+- `MACHINE_TYPE`: `f1-micro`, `e2-micro`, or `e2-standard-4`

+---

 There are two options for setting the IP address range for a connector:

 - Subnet: You can specify an existing /28 subnet if there are no resources already using the subnet.